 Common Warning Signs of Elder Abuse in Los Angeles Nursing Homes

-Nursing home abuse is often underreported, with only 1 in 24 cases brought to light, according to the National Center on Elder Abuse.
-Many victims can’t communicate their suffering due to dementia, fear, or retaliation, leaving it to family members to spot the signs of abuse and take action.
+Many survivors can’t communicate their suffering due to dementia, fear, or retaliation, leaving it to family members to spot the signs of abuse and take action.

 Here are common signs to watch for:

-- Unexplained injuries: Frequent trips to the ER, broken bones, or burns can signal abuse.
+- Unexplained injuries: Frequent visits to the ER, broken bones, or burns can signal abuse.

-- Pressure ulcers: Bedsores and poor hygiene can point to neglect.
+- Pressure ulcers: Bedsores and poor hygiene can point to neglect, such as a failure to reposition immobile residents to prevent pressure ulcers.

 - Fear of a staff member: Sudden anxiety or avoidance of certain staff may be a red flag.

-- Mental health changes: Depression, anxiety, or suicidal thoughts could indicate emotional abuse.
+- Mental health changes: Depression, anxiety, or suicidal thoughts could indicate neglect or emotional abuse.

-- Signs of physical abuse: Bruises, bite marks, or strap marks should never be ignored.
+- Signs of physical abuse: Bruises, bite marks, or lacerations can indicate physical abuse.

-- Fleeing or running away: Attempts to leave the facility or frequent wandering off could signal distress or mistreatment.
+- Fleeing or running away: Attempts to leave the nursing home or assisted living facility, or frequent wandering off, could signal failure to monitor residents.

 If you see any of these signs, it’s important to report them immediately and consult with a Los Angeles nursing home abuse attorney.